Napolite/liquidity-pool/README.md

-## Liquidity Pools: The simple mystery behind them, and building one in the most basic form
+# Liquidity Pools: The simple mystery behind them, and building one in the most basic form

+## Introduction
+The decentralized finance (DeFi) ecosystem has been rapidly growing, and one of the key components driving its success is liquidity pools.
+Liquidity pools are decentralized pools of tokens that provide liquidity for specific assets, creating a more stable and predictable market for trading.
+In this tutorial, we will explore what liquidity pools are, their uses, and the importance they play in the DeFi ecosystem.
+It will also guide users in building a basic liquidity pool on the Celo network.

 ## Table of Content